JAgbanwa/charity-engine-agenda-114/README.md

 docker build -t infinite-search:local .
 ```

 Run (example, mapping a host directory for persistence).
-The image defaults to running `main.py` from the repository root.
-You can override the command at runtime to run a different script if needed.
+The container prefers a writable `/data` mount for checkpoints and solutions; it will copy `main.py` into `/data` on startup if `/data` is writable.
+This avoids masking the image's `/app` directory.

+Example run (recommended):

 ```bash
 docker run -d \